flightaware/mongotcl/README.md

 * $cursor next

 Move the cursor to the next row.
+Returns true if there is a next row, false if the cursor is exhausted.

+Any error condition (CURSOR_INVALID, CURSOR_PENDING, CURSOR_QUERY_FAIL, CURSOR_BSON_ERROR), it generates a Tcl error and sets the error code to a list consisting of MONGO and the aforementioned condition code.

 * $cursor to_list